EpsilonSolutions/netscaler-command-reference/docs/protocol/protocol-httpband/protocol-httpband.md

 The total size of all HTTP requests/responses in this size range.

 <b>AvgBandSize</b>
-The average size of all HTTP requests/responses in this size range.NOTE: This attribute is deprecated.This is deprecated attribute
+The average size of all HTTP requests/responses in this size range.

 <b>AvgBandSizeNew</b>
 The average size of all HTTP requests/responses in this size range.

 <b>BandData</b>
-The total size of all HTTP requests/responses in this size range, expressed as a percentage of the total size of all HTTP requests/responses.NOTE: This attribute is deprecated.This is deprecated attribute
+The total size of all HTTP requests/responses in this size range, expressed as a percentage of the total size of all HTTP requests/responses.

 <b>BandDataNew</b>
 The total size of all HTTP requests/responses in this size range, expressed as a percentage of the total size of all HTTP requests/responses.